-Below are the names, ages and titles of each of the Company's current executive officers, including the Named Executive Officers (NEOs), and a certain significant employee as of September 1, 2019, as well as a summary of their backgrounds and business experience (other than the Company's Chief Executive Officer, Mr. Amelio, whose biography is listed above under "Proposal 1 Election of Directors - Nominees").
+Below are the names, ages and titles of each of the Company's current executive officers and a certain significant employee as of October 2, 2020, as well as a summary of their backgrounds and business experience.

 Executive officers are generally appointed each year by the Board at a meeting following the annual meeting of shareholders and hold office until the next annual meeting or until their earlier death, resignation or removal.